-Today, you’ll find more camera-toting tourists than practicing Yatiris (priests) here, but if you look out for women wearing black hats and coca pouches, you’ll find the yatiri culture is still alive and well.
+Today, you’ll find more camera-toting tourists than practicing Yatiris (priests) or Kallawayas (healers) here, but if you look out for women wearing black hats and coca pouches, you’ll find the yatiri culture is still alive and well.

 One of Bolivia’s most infamous Presidents, Mariano Melgarejo, met delegates from Brazil in the 1860s to discuss the Treaty of Ayacucho.

 As the story goes, he took a shine to a beautiful white horse that belonged to Brazil’s entourage.
 During that meeting, he drew an outline of its hoof onto a map on the wall, and traded that land for the horse.

 At busy intersections in major cities like La Paz and Sucre, there are people in zebra onesies who help with crossing the road.
 They wave their arms around and make sure you get to the other side safely – and hilariously.

 The Cebritas are part of a volunteer program that was launched in 2001 to help pedestrians safely cross the street – safe to say, it’s now La Paz’s most successful program for alleviating traffic-related incidents.